oshied/directord/README.md

 `--chown user[:group]` - Sets the ownership of a recently transferred file to a defined user and group (optionally).

+`--blueprint` - The blueprint option instructs the client to read and render a copied file.
+The file will be rendered using cached arguments.

 ##### `COPY`

 The same as `ADD`.